 What do you think?

-This artilce was posted on Tuesday, September 15th, 2009 at 9:43 am and is filed under Countries & Cultures, England, English, English Proverbs, Languages, Mama Lisa, Proverbs, TIme and Tide Wait for No Man.
+This article was posted on Tuesday, September 15th, 2009 at 9:43 am and is filed under Countries & Cultures, England, English, English Proverbs, Languages, Mama Lisa, Proverbs, TIme and Tide Wait for No Man.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.